sefop/sefop-training-hub/README.md

 ## Appendix

-- [Learning Roadmap](book/appendix/learning-roadmap.md) — books, courses, and videos in a suggested order.
+- [Learning Roadmap](book/appendix/learning-roadmap.md) — books, courses, and videos in a suggested order to learn software engineering for building decision-support software.
 - [Practice Repositories](book/appendix/practice-repositories.md) — language-specific exercises for the chapters.
 - [Glossary](book/appendix/glossary.md) — every software engineering term used in the book, defined once.